Netcracker/qubership-mistral/custom_doc/user.md

 ## M2M Token Transparency

-Authentication tokens that were used to request workflow execution, can be used to authenticate against the API endpoints the task calls.
+Authentication tokens that were used to request workflow execution, can be used to authenticate against the API endpoints that the task calls.
-Normally the auth token is rotated by mistral before calling the endpoint.
+Normally, the auth token is rotated by mistral before calling the endpoint.

 The oauth2.transparent_http action passes on the token used to authenticate against mistral to the API endpoint being called.
-This is done by accessing the Authorization header stored in security context.
+This is done by accessing the Authorization header stored in the security context.

 ```text
 class TransparentAuthHTTPAction(std_actions.HTTPAction):